Trip Start May 01, 2005

-Up early and at 7am Mike with Horst, who kindly offered to drive him to the local airport, left to pick up our hire car as arranged with our travel agent Katherin back home in Perth.
-When we arrived at the airport there was no one there, we found out that they only opened at eight so we waited around for the lady to arrive.
-The paper work was completed and we took possession of a Honda Civic for the next 5 weeks.
+Up early and at 7am Mike went with Horst, who had kindly offered to drive him to the local airport, to pick up our hire car as arranged with our travel agent Katherin back home in Perth.
+When we arrived at the airport there was no one there and we found out that they only opened at eight so we waited around for the lady to arrive.
+The paper work was completed and we took possession of a Honda Civic for the next five weeks.
 Danielle and Horst had planned to visit the Butchart Gardens further down the Island near the capital city of British Columbia, Victoria.
 As we also wanted to visit the gardens they suggested that we all went together so at half past eight we set off.
-All went well until we reached Victoria and missed the turnoff getting hopelessly lost.
+All went well until we reached Victoria and missed the turnoff, getting hopelessly lost.
 Eventually we decided we should buy a road map and turned into the nearest garage to see what they had to offer.
-New road map in hand we were about to head off towards Sidney, where the gardens are actually situated when we decided it was so close to lunchtime that we should eat first.
+New road map in hand, we were about to head off towards Sidney, where the gardens are actually situated, when we decided it was so close to lunchtime that we should eat first.
 So we went into Victoria, found a restaurant where for $7.50 we had a good lunch of Bolognese pie and salad and salmon in filo pastry.
-Sidney here we come, following the map we eventually found the gardens which considering its world famous reputation was not well signposted.
+Sidney here we come and after following the map we eventually found the gardens which, considering its world famous reputation, was not well signposted.
 The sun was shining and the gardens that were developed by Jenny Ross in 1904 around a disused quarry were magnificent.
 We split up with Danielle and Horst and arranged to meet them in a couple of hours.
-We could not believe how many different plants were growing there, species from all parts of the world and the grounds were immaculate, we wondered how many gardeners were employed to keep it in that condition.
+We could not believe how many different plants were growing there with species from all parts of the world and the grounds were immaculate.
+We wondered how many gardeners were employed to keep it in that condition.
 The water features and Japanese gardens stood out from the rest although all of the displays were extremely well presented.
-At four o'clock we met up again with Danielle and Horst and started our journey back to Nanaimo stopping at the town of Chemainus to admire the many murals painted on the towns buildings depicting early settlement in the area.
-Arriving back at the hotel we were tired after a long and fun packed day, Mike went to bed after looking at our photos on the Rooms TV and Margaret tidied up and wrote postcards to our family back home before going to sleep.
+At four o'clock we met up again with Danielle and Horst and started our journey back to Nanaimo stopping at the town of Chemainus to admire the many murals painted on the town's buildings depicting early settlement in the area.
+Arriving back at the hotel we were tired after the long and fun packed day.
+Mike went to bed after looking at our photos on the Rooms TV and Margaret tidied up and wrote postcards to our family back home before going to sleep.

 Friday 6th May